AmitBarman99/Multiplexer-2-1/README.md

 ## 2 : 1 Multiplexer

-In 2:1 multiplexer, there are only two inputs,A0 and A1, 1 selection line, S0 and single outputs, Y. On the basis of the combination of inputs at the selection line S0, one of these 2 inputs will be connected to the output.
+In 2:1 multiplexer, there are only two inputs, $A_0$ and $A_1$ , 1 selection line, $S_0$ and single outputs, Y. On the basis of the combination of inputs at the selection line $S_0$, one of these 2 inputs will be connected to the output.

 ### Block Diagram